 Congrats on your show and thanks for finding us!
-We’re looking forward to working with you to promote you and your show and connect you to other Fringe Femmes.
-Here’s What You Do Next… For those of you who joined us at our annual Fringe Femmes Gathering at Ensemble Studio Theatre Los Angeles on Saturday, … Continue reading Letter to “Women on the Fringe” & Fringe Femmes
+We’re looking forward to working with you to promote you and your show and connect you to other Fringe Femmes – women+ and nonbinary artists representing HFF shows.
+What a fab Fringe Femmes Virtual Happy Hour on May 13!
+Great to get started and create a … Continue reading Letter to “Women on the Fringe” & Fringe Femmes

 Women on the Fringe!
 LA FPI Video Blog featuring female playwrights @ the Hollywood Fringe Festival We are excited to be back at the Fringe viewing new work by women playwrights for LA FPI’s Women on the Fringe.
 And thank you Hollywood Fringe for having LA FPI back.
 Susan Sassi is one hard-working writer, producer and actor! … Continue reading Zombies, Regency and Women on the Fringe 2014!